 - Property (again, it might be something you hire for the project such as a temporary cabin on a building site).

-Project managers can also make use of assets that the company already has although they may have to budget for borrowing them or schedule in the right time to use them so that they don’t clash with another project.
+Project managers can also make use of assets that the company already has although they may have to budget for borrowing them or schedule the right time to use them so that they don’t clash with another project.
 An example might be a testing lab that is used for multiple projects and that you will need to book in advance in order not to coincide with other project teams using the resource.

 This type of resource is particularly important to o be planned in advance because otherwise, you can encounter huge problems for your project.
 For example, if for certain tasks you will be in need of particular software elements and you don’t manage to acquire them on time, they could take weeks to ship from the manufacturer and add considerable delay to your project.

-All resources of project management process are important to get the project off the ground and successfully move it in the right direction.
+All resources of the project management process are important to get the project off the ground and successfully move it in the right direction.
 The more effort you put into thinking through these three types of project resources you will certainly need and start providing and requesting them far enough in advance to ensure that they are ready for you when you need them, the easier it will be for you to complete your project on time, on budget and to the required specifications.